MinoMino/minqlbot/README.md

 Installation
 ============

+NOTE: The following instructions are for the standalone client.
+If you're using Steam, the QL executable is called "quakelive_steam.exe" and its installation path is not AppData, but wherever you've set Steam to install games.
+Other than that, it should work just fine with the Steam version as well.

 1. You will need [Python 3.4 (x86)](https://www.python.org/ftp/python/3.4.2/python-3.4.2.msi) and [Visual C++ 2013 Redistributable Package (x86)](http://www.microsoft.com/en-us/download/details.aspx?id=40784).
 Note that regardless of whether you're on a 64-bit or 32-bit OS, you'll need the 32-bit versions of these.
 Check this box when prompted by Microsoft: ![redist_checkbox]
 2. Download the necessary [DLLs](http://minomino.org/quake/minqlbot_dependencies.zip) (developers might want to get the [debug build](#contribute)).
 3. Find quakelive.exe and extract the above files in the same folder, then make these files __read-only__.
 Make a folder called "python" in the same folder.
 It should look more or less like this: ![qlexe_path]